ensojs/monorepo-install/README.md

 The aim of this repo is to provide working examples that exist in the context of a monorepo.

-They also aim to supplement the recipe documenation that is currently available here <https://enso-tmp-b443be.netlify.com>
+They also aim to supplement the recipes that is currently [documented](http://ensojs.netlify.com/)

 ## Contributing